- Liposuction is used to correct disproportionate fat deposits that are genetically acquired and cannot be corrected with diet and exercise alone

 Your doctor will constantly be assessing the areas treated for fat thickness and evenness by visual examination and pinching the area.
 The end-point for liposuction is not when all the fat is removed, but when enough fat is removed to provide a smooth contour and shape.

-The entry points are then sutured or left open for drainage of the infiltrated local anaesthetic, dependent on their position and doctor preference.
+The entry points are then sutured or left open for drainage of the infiltrated local anaesthetic, dependent on their position and surgeon preference.

 Once the procedure is finished, a foam dressing is adhered to the skin.
 On top of this, the compression garment is fitted.
 The foam provides even compression and significantly reduces the amount of bruising in the area.
 The compression garment, that now needs to be worn for 3 or more weeks helps reduce swelling, bruising, and importantly help the skin retract after the removal of the fat.